Timeline of the Yemeni revolution (3 June – 22 September 2011): 10 August

-Under the terms of a new truce in Ta'izz, armed anti-government tribesmen and government-loyal Republican Guard units mutually agreed to withdraw from the city streets and allow the deployment of regular police.
+Under the terms of a new truce in Taiz, armed anti-government tribesmen and government-loyal Republican Guard units mutually agreed to withdraw from the city streets and allow the deployment of regular police.
 After Saleh reportedly met with top GPC officials in Riyadh, a spokesman for the Yemeni government said he was considering restarting the GCC initiative.

 11 August

-Despite the new truce, clashes erupted after tens of thousands of Yemenis in Ta'izz demonstrated to call for Saleh and his officials to step down and face trial.
+Despite the new truce, clashes erupted after tens of thousands of Yemenis in Taiz demonstrated to call for Saleh and his officials to step down and face trial.
 Four were injured.

 12 August – "Friday of Achieving Victory"

-Unknown attackers left one soldier dead and two others wounded in an attack on a patrol in Ta'izz, according to state-run news.
-Hundreds of thousands of Yemenis rallied in western Sana'a to chant, "Revolt, revolt to all people against the tyrants," and exhortations to Allah to "grant us victory in Ramadan".
-Similar protests occurred in Aden, Al Hudaydah, Ibb, Ma'rib, Sa'dah, and Ta'izz.
-Tens of thousands of Saleh's supporters also rallied in southern Sana'a with the slogan, "The people want Ali Abdullah Saleh."
+Unknown attackers left one soldier dead and two others wounded in an attack on a patrol in Taiz, according to state-run news.
+Hundreds of thousands of Yemenis rallied in western Sanaa to chant, "Revolt, revolt to all people against the tyrants," and exhortations to Allah to "grant us victory in Ramadan".
+Similar protests occurred in Aden, Al Hudaydah, Ibb, Ma'rib, Saada, and Taiz.
+Tens of thousands of Saleh's supporters also rallied in southern Sanaa with the slogan, "The people want Ali Abdullah Saleh."
 A senior government official said Saleh was considering a new plan under which he would transfer power to Hadi and allow new elections to be held while retaining his titular role as president, though the opposition had not accepted the terms.